 - Paul Anka has five daughters: Amelia, Anthea, Alicia, Amanda, and Alexandra.

-- Brazilian comics author Mauricio de Sousa, who created Monica's Gang, has among his children (who inspired many of his characters): Mariângela, Magali, Mônica, Marina, Mauro, Maurício e Marcelo, besides Vanda and Valéria.
+- Brazilian comics author Mauricio de Sousa, who created Monica's Gang, has among his children (who inspired many of his characters): Mariângela, Magali, Mônica, Marina, Mauro, Maurício and Marcelo, besides Vanda and Valéria.